smrealms/smr/documentation/readme.txt

 2.7.
 What to do in ERROR case?
 ------------------------------

-	In case you have to present the user an error page you must consider what to do.
+	In case you have to present the user an error page you have to use create_error() like
-	If you are in a processing script (that doesn't have any output at all) you have to use setError() like

 		if ($player->getNewbieTurns() > 0)
-			setError('You are under newbie protection!');

-	If you are within a script that is loaded from the skeleton.php page you must use create_error AND return from current script

-		if ($player->getNewbieTurns() > 0) {

 			create_error('You are under newbie protection!');
-	        return;

-		}

-	Always think about using which one is the correct one!
-There are magnificent differences!